MLMondays/MLMONDAYS/README.md

 # MLMONDAYS
 Materials for the USGS Deep Learning for Image Classification and Segmentation CDI workshop, October 2020, called ML MONDAYS

 One module per week.
-All modules include slides, videos and jupyter notebooks.
+All modules include slides, live session (plus video recordings), code, data, blog posts, and jupyter notebooks.

 Please go to the [project website](https://dbuscombe-usgs.github.io/MLMONDAYS) for more details